recursion/app-trax/README.md

 - [ ] Convert to indexedDB -> web DB using something like pouchDB and couchDB for better storage and syncing options.
 - [ ] Update status color based on time since last update / automatically set to no-reply after X time?

+## Known Issues

+- Create New form does not render properly / is not fully scrollable on safari mobile.

 ## Usage Instructions

 1. Use the + button to create a new application